 - Property damage.
 If your vehicle is totaled or damaged, we can help recover damages to repair or replace it.

 - Pain and suffering.
 A drunk driver truck accident is a traumatic experience for all involved, even after the accident.
 Damages for pain and suffering are designed to cover losses that are hard to quantify, such as emotional distress, financial stress, and actual pain from your injuries.

 - Long-term care.
-If a truck accident leaves you with a permanent debilitating injury, we can help you get damages to offset the costs of long-term medical care.
+If a truck accident leaves you with a permanently debilitating injury, we can help you get damages to offset the costs of long-term medical care.

-These are just a few of the types of damages for which you could receive monetary compensation.
+These are just a few damages for which you could receive monetary compensation.

-If you or someone you love has been injured or killed as the result of being involved in an accident with a drunk truck driver, you owe it to yourself to get help from Abel Law Firm.
-We understand that dealing with the aftermath of being in a drunk driving truck accident can be overwhelming.
+If you or someone you love has been injured or killed due to being involved in an accident with a drunk truck driver, you owe it to yourself to get help from Abel Law Firm.
+We understand that dealing with the aftermath of being in a drunk-driving truck accident can be overwhelming.
 Don’t go through this trying period alone.
 Call Abel Law Firm at (405) 239-7046 today so that we can get you the help and compensation you deserve.